[?] Subscribe To This Site

 Pasteurellosis in one foundation buck at Aurora Rex Rabbit Ranch

 Years ago, we decided to start raising rabbits afresh after a short hiatus.
 This time we planned to start right, by obtaining breeding stock from the winningest breeders we could find in our area.
-So we drove twelve hours to a renowned breeder so we could see their operation and bring home some fine breeding stock in our chosen breed, standard rex rabbits.
+So we drove twelve hours to a renowned breeder so we could see their operation and bring home some fine breeding stock in our chosen breed, rex rabbits.

 My first clue to trouble was the wall of odor that hit me when they opened the rabbitry doors.
 Sharp ammonia odors burn rabbits' lungs and predispose them to pasteurellosis.